50 things to do in London with teenagers and tweens this summer

 Catch the Harry Potter Bus and Walking Tour with Brit Movie Tours.
 Magical.

-With cabaret, comedy, drag acts and family fun happening at this summer's Underbelly Festival, you're going to want to round up some mates and book your tix, stat.
+With cabaret, comedy, drag acts and family fun happening at this summer's Underbelly Festival, you're going to want to round up some mates and book your tix once they're released.

 Go ape at, well, Go Ape: there are three locations in London - Battersea, Cockfosters and Alexandra Palace.